 We recommend creating an information security policy based on the three principles of the CIA triad: confidentiality (C), integrity (I), and availability (A).

-It’s vital to understand how each rule contributes to the implementation of these principles.
-Below, we delve into the key features that can help you create an efficient information security policy covering the three CIA principles.
+It’s vital to understand how each element of your ISP contributes to the implementation of these principles.
+Below, we delve into the key features that can help you create an efficient information security policy that covers the three CIA principles.

 1. Reliance on preliminary risk assessment

-Conducting a security risk assessment will help you identify your organization’s critical assets, discover vulnerabilities, and prioritize risks.
-Therefore, you can focus your efforts on deciding which information security policies and requirements you need to develop.
+Conducting a security risk assessment helps you identify your organization’s critical assets, discover vulnerabilities, and prioritize risks.
+This lets you focus your efforts on deciding which information security policies and requirements you need to develop or modify.

 2. Clearly stated purpose, objectives, and scope